zkhan04/brainrot/README.md

 # brainrot

 brainrot is a Chrome extension that transforms your tab into a brainrot wonderland with "brainrot" points.
 Earn points by interacting with web elements and spend them in the shop to trigger chaotic effects.
 This was a submission for the jia.seed Brainrot Hackathon.
+You can check our Devpost submission here: [Devpost](https://devpost.com/software/brainrot-extension)

 **Features**:
 - Point system: earn brainrot points by hovering over buttons and interacting with pages.